jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 product - enough to get your users to discover the value and then reach for their wallets.

-## SLIDE: pic of crazy mercer Jordan and Max K
+## pic of crazy mercer Jordan and Max K

 The third question I get is about our team.
 After I talk about my vision for support, I occasionally have applicants ask me if their job is safe, if I